Intensive Family Services

 Child and Family Safety Network

-Child and Family Safety Networks are made up of key agency partners from Government, non-government organisations (NGOs), and Aboriginal Community Controlled Organisations (ACCOs), and work collaboratively as a mechanism to support partnership and multi-agency responses for the most at-risk children and families within South Australia.
+Child and Family Safety Networks are made up of key agency partners who collaborate to support the most at-risk children and families in South Australia.

 Page last updated 26 May 2023